 Finally, following a successful initial course, the France Operations Department supervised the selection of a second batch of high-potential young managers under a scheme named "Vivier ID Logistics" in partnership with EM Lyon.
-The 12 employees included in the new round of promotions received over 20 days of training provided by experts in the following fields: Finance and financial control, real estate law, sales, human resources, management, etc.
+The 15 employees included in the round of promotions received over 5 days of training provided by experts in the following fields: Finance and financial control, real estate law, sales, human resources, management, etc.

-In 2015, ID Logistics provided over 136,000 hours of training accounting for 0.5% of payroll hours:
+Accordingly, ID Logistics provided over 220,000 hours of training accounting for 0.9% of payroll hours:

-2015 2014
+2016 2015

-France (1) 57,689 46,265
+France (1) 38,914 57,689

-International 78,382 40,529
+International 188,240 78,382

-Total 136,071 86,839
+Total 227,154 136,071